pgliaskovitis/confabulation-engine/README.md

 Relation to other models
 ------------------------

 At the neuronal level, confabulation theory allows for modules to be neural attractor networks having the symbols as stable states and for knowledge links to also be neural networks.
-However, until the simulation of massive separate neural subnetworks is possible in hardware, handling things at the neuronal level to get results initially proves unwieldy.
+However, until the simulation of massive separate neural sub-networks is possible in hardware, handling things at the neuronal level to get results initially proves unwieldy.

 At the symbolic level, confabulation architectures are very related to Markov Random Fields (MRFs -- or the more specific Restricted Boltzmann Machines RBMs), Attractor Neural Networks and Energy Models in general.
 However, here there is no underlying joint probability distribution learning and no energy minimization objectives, at least not explicitly.
 And, unlike general MRFs, confabulation architectures are by definition massively parallelizable.